 Why Invest in Vacation Rental Properties?

-First, let’s review why vacation rental properties are currently such hot investments.
+First, let’s review why vacation rental investment is currently such a hot topic.
 The market for vacation rentals is booming at a very fast rate.
 Plenty of homes are being rented as vacation rentals now more than ever before.

 Renters come from all over the world seeking vacation rental properties in the United States.
-This trend continues to grow, which makes it an ideal time for investors to use this strategy to their advantage.
+This trend continues to grow, which makes it an ideal time for investors to use this strategy to build their vacation rental portfolio growth.

-The first step before considering the purchase of a vacation rental property is to utilize a variety of metrics including cash on cash return, cap rate, and ROI (return on investment).
+The first step before considering investing in vacation rental properties is to utilize a variety of metrics including cash on cash return, cap rate, and ROI (return on investment).

 The most widely used metric is ROI, which I will discuss in this article.
 I will explain what ROI is, how to measure it, and what is a good ROI on a vacation rental property.